kaievns/nikolay.rocks/pages/Mind Fucks/2015-12-10-defensive-ego-projections.md

 more interesting things in life than contemplating about an existential crisis after all, don't you?
 So, how do you see it at work?

-Well, in our pursuit to understand the human mind, we have figured this effect called "defensive ego projections" or just "psychological projections".
+Well, in our pursuit for understanding the human mind, we have figured this effect called "defensive ego projections" or just "psychological projections".
 It works kind of like blame shifting.
-Your sub-consciousness makes your consciousness to think that you don't have certain (usually negative) traits, while at the same time it attributes (or "projects") those qualities on people around you.
+Your sub-consciousness makes your consciousness think that you don't have certain (usually negative) traits, while at the same time it attributes (or "projects") those qualities on people around you.

 According to this theory, one's hate for people who don't write tests is actually a result of this person's fear of inadequacy.
 It is their sub-conscious desire to prove that they are tough professionals that makes them emotionally respond to people who don't fit their image of an IT-professional.
-Same others might have hate for, let call them "less adequate" programming languages.
-It is nothing really but the reflection of one's fear that their programming language doesn't make them special.
+Same others might have hate for, lets call them "less adequate" programming languages.
+It is nothing really but a reflection of one's fear that their programming language doesn't make them special.

 Wanna really piss off a ruby developer?
 Write something awesome in javascript! :)